Colombia's ELN guerrillas declare unilateral cease-fire amid coronavirus

 BOGOTA, March 30 (Reuters) - The National Liberation Army (ELN), the largest active guerrilla group in Colombia, will observe a unilateral cease-fire for one month from April 1 in an effort to help stem the spread of coronavirus, it said on Monday.

-Health authorities in the Andean country have reported 702 cases and 10 deaths of COVID-19, which has been described as a pandemic by the World Health Organization.
+Health authorities in the Andean country have reported 702 cases of COVID-19 and 10 deaths.
+The disease has been described as a pandemic by the World Health Organization.

 "The National Liberation Army considers it prudent to declare an active unilateral cease-fire for one month, until April 30, in a humanitarian gesture from the ELN to the Colombian people, who are suffering from the devastation of the coronavirus," the leftist rebel group said in a statement published on its website.